Andrés Machado: Washington Nationals

 Machado made 51 appearances for Washington in 2022, recording a 3.34 ERA with 46 strikeouts in 59.1 innings pitched.
 He was designated for assignment by the Nationals on January 10, 2023, after the signing of Corey Dickerson was made official.
 On January 17, he cleared waivers and was sent outright to Triple-A Rochester.
 In 10 games for Rochester to start the year, Machado logged a 2.92 ERA with 16 strikeouts and 2 saves.

 On April 30, 2023, his contract was selected to the active roster.
 In 14 appearances for the Nats, Machado struggled to an 8.47 ERA with 12 strikeouts in 17.0 innings pitched.
 On June 5, Machado was designated for assignment after Jordan Weems was recalled from Rochester.
 He cleared waivers and was sent outright to Triple–A on June 7.
 On July 26, Machado was selected back to the major league roster.
 In 44 total games, he posted a 5.22 ERA with 43 strikeouts across 50.0 innings pitched.
 The Nationals released Machado on November 14, in order to allow him to pursue an opportunity in Japan.

 Orix Buffaloes

 On November 16, 2023, Machado signed with the Orix Buffaloes of Nippon Professional Baseball.

 On October 17, 2024, Machado re-signed with the Buffaloes for the 2025 season.

+Machado has significantly improved in his time in Japan, adding velocity and spin to his four-seam fastball and sinker.
+With his contract expiring with the Buffaloes after the 2026 season, it is possible that he would look to return to Major League Baseball.

+International career

+Machado pitched for the Venezuela national baseball team in the 2023 and 2026 World Baseball Classic.
+He was a key player on the 2026 team, where Venezuela won its first World Baseball Classic championship.
+He appeared in six of Venezuela's eight games in 2026 and pitched 6.1 innings, the most ever for a Venezuelan reliever in the WBC.